hyperledger-archives/grid-rfcs/0000-catalog.md

 }
 ```

-The catalog smart contract would then be responsible for validating the
+The catalog_product smart contract would then be responsible for validating the
 properties field against the CatalogProduct schema at run-time.

-A catalog_product entry would inherit from a Grid Product.
+A catalog_product entry would reference Grid Product.
 In addition to
-the properties definied in the CatalogProduct schema.
+the properties defined in the CatalogProduct schema.
 The data model
 would look like this:
 ```
 CatalogProduct(
-    product_id="gtin",
-    product_namespace="GS1"
-    owner='Target',
+    product_id="gtin", // Reference from Grid Product
+    product_namespace="GS1" // Reference from Grid Product
+    owner='Target', // Reference from Grid Product
+		catalog_id='e70fe351d1d096c'
     properties=[
-        PropertyDefinition(
-            name="catalog_id",
-            data_type=PropertyDefinition.DataType.STRING,
-            string_value="cad4e781e797712"
-        ),
         PropertyValue(
             name="status",
             data_type=PropertyDefinition.DataType.ENUM,